roink/green_wave/data/README.md

 - The download helper `src/download_NDVI.sh` ensures `raw/NDVI/` exists and only fetches missing MODIS scenes, preventing duplicate transfers.
+- Use `src/download_insolation.py` to mirror the NOAA insolation forcing directory into `raw/insolation/`; it creates the folder on demand and skips files that are already present.
 - Processing scripts resolve data paths relative to the repository root so the workflows run consistently on any machine that has the repository checked out alongside this directory.